European leaders offer more aid to Tunisia amid efforts to curb migration

-TUNIS, Tunisia (AP) — European leaders visiting Tunisia held out the promise of more than 1 billion euros in financial aid as well as investments in undersea data cables and renewable energy Sunday in an effort to restore stability to the North African country — and to stem migration from its shores to Europe.
+TUNIS, Tunisia (AP) — European leaders visiting Tunisia on Sunday held out the promise of more than 1 billion euros in financial aid to rescue its teetering economy and better police its borders, in an effort to restore stability to the North African country — and to stem migration from its shores to Europe.

+A Tunisian rights group denounced the EU proposal as ‘’blackmail," saying it would worsen abuses of migrants and was aimed at closing Europe's doors to those in need.

-Tunisia's increasingly autocratic president hosted the leaders of Italy, the Netherlands and the European Commission for talks aimed at smoothing the way for an international financial bailout of the increasingly troubled country.
-Support from Tunisian President Kais Saied is crucial to any European Union deal to curb migration.
+Tunisia's increasingly autocratic president hosted the leaders of Italy, the Netherlands and the European Commission for talks aimed at smoothing the way for an international financial bailout of the troubled country.

-His caring words, and sympathetic images posted on the president's Facebook page, contrasted sharply with Saied's stance earlier this year, when he stoked racist abuse of Black African migrants in Tunisia with a speech railing against a perceived plot to erase his country's Arab identity.
+His caring words — and sympathetic images of the president with migrant babies posted on his Facebook page — contrasted sharply with Saied's stance earlier this year.
+He stoked racist abuse of Black African migrants in Tunisia with a speech railing against a perceived plot to erase his country's Arab identity.

 The president and Tunisian Prime Minister Najla Bouden met Sunday with Italian Premier Giorgia Meloni, Dutch Prime Minister Mark Rutte and European Commission President Ursula von der Leyen.

-In addition to the budgetary aid, the EU is discussing investment in high-speed broadband and other digital infrastructure for Tunisia, and 300 million euros in hydrogen and other renewable energy projects, von der Leyen said.
+In addition, the EU is discussing investment in high-speed broadband and other digital infrastructure for Tunisia, and 300 million euros in hydrogen and other renewable energy projects, von der Leyen said.

-The plan also includes 100 million euros for Tunisian authorities to carry out search-and-rescue operations for migrants and anti-smuggling operations, she said.
-Amid criticism from migrant advocacy groups about forced repatriations, von der Leyen and Rutte insisted the program would respect human rights.
+The plan also includes 100 million euros for Tunisian border operations, including search-and-rescue and anti-smuggling operations, she said.
+Amid criticism from migrant advocacy groups about forced repatriations and abuses of migrants in Tunisia, von der Leyen and Rutte insisted the program would respect human rights.

 The aim is to “kill that cynical business model of the boat smuggler.
 Migration is at this moment one of the most important issues facing all of us,” Rutte said.

+“Europe has not seen Tunisia as a country in need of cooperation based on genuine democracy guaranteeing rights and freedoms, but merely as an advanced border point requiring more equipment to contain immigration, with the aim that no one should be able to reach Europe,” it said in a statement Sunday.

+“Their visits conceal blackmail and an attempt to haggle: money and aid in exchange for the role of border policeman.”

 Stemming migration is especially important for the far-right Meloni, who was making her second trip in a week to Tunisia.
-Italy is the destination for most Europe-bound migrants leaving from the North African nation, whose economy is teetering toward collapse.
+Italy is the destination for most Europe-bound migrants leaving from the North African nation.

 Meloni welcomed Sunday's announcements and said she hoped they paved the way for Tunisia to receive $1.9 billion in stalled International Monetary Fund support.